CStewartDev/SQL-Advanced-Lessons/README.md

  # What I learned
-Starting this course, I had only done random queries, but did not know why I was doing what I was doing.
+Starting this course, I had only done random queries and did not fully understand the purpose behind them.
 This course is chock full of good practices, helpful hints and engaging exercises.
 I now know how to use  fundemental and advanced SQL queries to create some pretty satisfying results.

 Aggregation functions were really neat to see the data shape up into ways I would think before would only be done on a Pivot table for example.